 When you get the drink, add the sugar and cinnamon on top, then using a long spoon, stir it vigorously to make sure all the orchid root flour dissolves.
 The consistency is almost like a milkshake.
 Hussein stirred it up himself to show me the first time he brought me salep.
 You can give it a beating.
 You don't want any flour left on the bottom.

 Other than salep, there's a huge choice of tea available, and of course, Bosnian coffee.

 When you go

 If you go, please say hi to Mimi the cat for me, or try the salep and have a conversation with Dijana and Husein.
-I can’t tell you how much I love this little shop.
-There’s just such a magical atmosphere of cross-cultural meetings and adventure and friendship.
+I can't tell you how much I love this little shop.
+There's a magical atmosphere of cross-cultural meetings, adventure, and friendship.

-I went back several times while I was living in Sarajevo for a month, and brought several friends there as I was kind of obsessed with showing it to everyone.
-You can sit there for hours and there are even blankets if you get cold.
-There are books and always good conversations available in the little tea shop that feels like home.
+I went back several times while I was living in Sarajevo for a month and brought several friends there as I was kind of obsessed with showing it to everyone.
+You can sit there for hours, and there are even blankets if you get cold.
+Books and always good conversations are available in the little tea shop that feels like home.

 Kovači 6, Sarajevo 71000, Bosnia and Herzegovina